gobbler56/cp-win-auto/README.md

-# cp-win-auto — Windows Automation Runner (CyberPatriot Edition)
+# cp-win-auto — Windows Automation Runner

 Automated, modular hardening for **Windows 11 / Server 2019 / Server 2022** images used in CyberPatriot.